Phantom-pyth/AnalystLabs_Week_3_Analysis/README.md

 Statistical deep-dive into the Titanic passenger dataset, examining what factors were actually associated with survival and which of those associations hold up to scrutiny as genuine causal relationships versus confounded correlations.

-Completed as part of the AnalystLab Africa data analytics internship program.
+Completed as part of the AnalystLab Africa data science internship program.

 ---